SQL Server Integration Services (SSIS) Tutorial

 SSIS Advantages

-• You can also deploy packages to the cloud platform Azura.
-And also, you can schedule the deployment of the package to Azura.
+You can also deploy SSIS packages to the cloud platform Azura.
+Also, you can schedule the deployment of the package to Azura.

-• We have to deploy the whole SSIS project to add one additional package, which is not the case with the Integration services.
+We have to deploy the whole project to add one additional SSIS package, but this is not the case with the Integration services tutorial.
 Instead, it allows you to add one or more packages to the existing project, called incremental package deployment.

 Disadvantages of SSIS